elliotjreed/elliotjreed/cv.md

 ## Summary

-Technical Lead with nine years software development and management experience primarily within the multi-channel ecommerce industry.
+Technical Lead with nine years software development and management experience.

-Developed a wide range of internal and external platforms, websites, and tools in various programming languages including PHP, Javascript, and SQL using various APIs and frameworks such as Symfony and React JS.
+Developed a wide range of internal and external platforms, websites, and tools in various programming languages including PHP, Javascript, and SQL using various APIs and frameworks such as Symfony and React.

-Set up and maintained hosting systems and continuous integration flows using Linux, Docker, Ansible, NginX, Git, and various DevOps tools.
+Set up and maintained hosting systems and continuous integration using Linux, Docker, Ansible, NginX, Git, and various DevOps tools.

 Worked primarily with Agile / Scrum methodologies with a focus on test-driven development and SOLID design principles.

 ## Employment